Skip to content

 PER_TOPIC_PER_BROKER Level Monitoring

-Important: For Amazon MSK clusters using Apache Kafka 2.4.1 or later, the Metrics in the table below only appear after their value first becomes non-zero.
+Important: For Amazon MSK clusters using Apache Kafka 2.4.1 or later, the metrics in the table below only appear after their value first becomes non-zero.
 For example, to see BytesInPerSec, one or more producers must first send data to the cluster.

 Additional Metrics Available at PER_TOPIC_PER_BROKER Monitoring Level